The best URL filtering software makes it simpler and easier to manage website access across a business network, and help reduce security risks.

 For our tests, we opted to trial the provider’s NG Firewall Complete plan, which includes all of the apps required to monitor web traffic, specify site usage, and block malicious content.

-Starting at $25 per month, the service enables users to filter content and prioritize specific sites and apps relevant to business-related activities.
+The service enables users to filter content and prioritize specific sites and apps relevant to business-related activities.
 Much of this functionality is down to the provider’s web filtering app, which boasts a huge range of features including alerts based on search terms and a massive database of unsafe IPs.

 We were impressed by the dashboard.
 Although packed with features, it was incredibly easy to navigate, while animations and images really helped us to visualize the reporting.